learn-co-curriculum/cs-traversing-trees-readme/README.md

 The loop continues until the stack it empty.
 Each time through, it pops a `Node` off the stack.
 If it gets a `TextNode`, it prints the contents.
 Then it pushes the children onto the stack.
 In order to process the children in the right order, we have to push them onto the stack in reverse order; we do that by copying the children into an `ArrayList`, reversing the elements in place, and then iterating through the reversed `ArrayList`.

 One advantage of the iterative version of DFS is that it it easier to implement as a Java `Iterator`; you'll find out how in the next lab.
-But first, one last note about the `Deque` interface: in addition to `ArrayDeque`, Java provides another implementation of `Deque`, our old friend `LinkedList`.
-We avoided mentioning it earlier, because it might seem weird, but `LinkedList` implements both interfaces, `List` and `Deque`.
+But first, one last note about the `Deque` interface: in addition to `ArrayDeque`, Java provides another implementation of `Deque`, our old friend `LinkedList`.  `LinkedList` implements both interfaces, `List` and `Deque`.
 Which interface you get depends on how you use it.
 For example, if you assign a `LinkedList` object to a `Deque` variable, like this:

     Deqeue<Node> deque = new LinkedList<Node>();